 The KLD400 Index seeks to maintain broad sector representation.
 The weightings of the stocks comprising the KLD400 Index are based upon float-adjusted market capitalization.
 The composition of the KLD400 Index is reviewed on a regular quarterly basis, following which companies can be added to the KLD400 Index.
 During the quarterly reviews, companies are evaluated to determine if any should be removed from the KLD400 Index due to deteriorated environmental, social or governance performance or due to removal from the applicable MSCI universe.
 Deleted companies are replaced with eligible companies and the KLD400 Index will be restored to 400 companies following each quarterly review.
 As of each quarterly restoration of the KLD400 Index, MSCI ESG Research will remove the companies in the KLD400 Index that explore for, extract, produce, manufacture or refine coal, oil or gas or produce or transmit electricity derived from fossil fuels or transmit natural gas or have carbon reserves to create the KLD400 ex Fossil Fuels Index.
-The criteria used in developing and maintaining both the KLD400 Index and the KLD400 ex Fossil Fuels Index. sense, since changes in the composition of its securities holdings are made in order to track the changes in the composition of securities included in the KLD400 ex Fossil Fuels Index.
+The criteria used in developing and maintaining both the KLD400 Index and the KLD400 ex Fossil Fuels Index involve subjective judgment by MSCI.
+The Equity Fund is not managed in the traditional investment sense, since changes in the composition of its securities holdings are made in order to track the changes in the composition of securities included in the KLD400 ex Fossil Fuels Index.